-The School of Humanities at NTU is a dynamic, creative, and diverse community of scholars with research expertise in Literature, Linguistics and Multilingual Studies, History, Philosophy, and Chinese Studies.
+The School of Humanities at NTU is a dynamic, creative, and diverse community of scholars with research expertise in Art History, Chinese studies, Literature, Linguistics and Multilingual Studies, History and Philosophy.
 The School also encourages interdisciplinary research in the following areas: Medical Humanities, Green Humanities, Gender and Diversity Studies, Intercultural Contact and Communication, and Southeast Asian Studies.

 Postgraduate candidates will work closely with their supervisors; faculty members who come from a wide range of research interests and specialties.
 Candidates will work towards a thesis on an approved topic and also take courses.